 The Vehicle Security Alarm can be disarmed using any of the following methods:

-- Push the UNLOCK button on the Remote Keyless Entry (RKE) transmitter. - Grasp the Passive Entry Unlock Door Handle (if equipped, refer to "Keyless Enter-N-GoTM" in "Things To Know Before Starting Your Vehicle" for further information). - Advance the vehicle ignition system out of the OFF position.
+- Push the UNLOCK button on the Remote Keyless Entry (RKE) transmitter. - Grasp the Passive Entry Unlock Door Handle if equipped.
+Refer to "Keyless Enter-N-GoTM" in "Things To Know Before Starting Your Vehicle" for further information.